 This card agreement (hereinafter referred as the “Card Agreement”) is applicable from April 2, 2024, and from that date it cancels and replaces all previous versions with the same purpose that were binding on the Parties.
 The previous version can be consulted at the following address: https://www.lydia-app.com/en/card-agreement-02-04-2024/.

 For the application and interpretation of this Card Agreement, words and expressions beginning with a capital letter shall, notwithstanding any definition thereof in any other document, have the meanings hereinafter assigned to them, whether they occur in the singular or in the plural:

 "Acceptor" means merchants and service providers who are members of the Visa payment system and accept the Card as a means of payment.

-"PIN Code" means the four (4) digit code that allows the Customer/User to authenticate himself when using the Card from an Eftpos terminal.
+"Confidential Code" refers to the four (4) digit code used by the Customer/User to authenticate him/herself when using the Card from an EFTPOS terminal.

 "Account Agreement" means the Payment Account Agreement.